bywatersolutions/koha-plugin-round-prices/README.md

 # Round Item Prices plugin for Koha

-Plugin to round all item prices to the nearest .05
+Plugin to round all item prices to the nearest .05 on a nightly basis.

 # Downloading